holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 <br>

 4. Select the ‘**Fertilizer**’ tab and click the “**Add Fertilizer Application**” button.
 Holos has now added a new fertilizer application for this field and will suggest Urea as the fertilizer blend.
 A default application rate is calculated based on the yield value entered for this field.
-Details of this fertilizer application can be changed by clicking the “Show Additional Information” button (e.g., season of application, different fertilizer blend, etc.).
+Details of this fertilizer application can be changed by clicking the “**Show Additional Information**” button (e.g., season of application, different fertilizer blend, etc.).

 <br>
 <p align="center">